wilhelmtornblom/devops24/examinations/09/README.md

         priv: 'webappdb.*:ALL'
         state: present
 ```
-And I can confirm that the password works by going in to the DB-server and typing:
+And then I saved my vault password to a .txt file and ran the following ansible playbook to confirm that it worked ``` ansible-playbook 09-mariadb-password.yml --vault-password-file vault-password.txt ``` and after that I logged in to my DB-server and succesfully logged in with the user name and password.

 ```
 mariadb -u webappuser -p
 ```
-and logging in with "secretpassword"